mmckechney/SqlBuildManager/README.md

 ### Forms UI

 While the focus of the app has changed to command line automation, the forms GUI is fully functional.
 If you are looking for a visual tool, check out _Sql Build Manager.exe_.
-There is docmentation on the GUI that you can find [here](https://github.com/mmckechney/SqlBuildManager/blob/master/SqlBuildManager%20Manual/SqlBuildManagerManual.pdf) that will walk through the creation of build packages
+There is docmentation on the GUI that you can find [here](https://github.com/mmckechney/SqlBuildManager/blob/master/SqlBuildManager%20Manual/SqlBuildManagerManual.pdf) that will walk through the creation of build packages.

 ### Command line